sbcshop/GatePi-8CH/README.md

 Raspberry Pi RP2040 Microcontroller Chip is the debut microcontroller from Raspberry Pi.
 It brings high performance, low cost, and ease of use to the microcontroller space.
 The RP2040 has a large on-chip memory, symmetric dual-core processor complex, deterministic bus fabric, and rich peripheral set.
 It's augmented with a unique Programmable I/O (PIO) subsystem and provides unrivaled power and flexibility.

 # LoRa Module(E22-400T22S)
+LoRa stands for Long Range Radio and is mainly targeted for M2M and IoT networks.
+This technology will enable public or multi-tenant networks to connect a number of applications running on the same network.
+E22-400T22S1B is a wireless serial port module (UART) based on SEMTECH's SX1268 RF chip.
+It has multiple transmission modes,working in the (410.125MHz~493.125MHz) frequency band (default 433.125MHz), LoRa spread spectrum technology, TTL level output,compatible with 3.3V and 5V IO port.

 # Relays
 The GatePi 8channel board is consist of 8 relay modules for connecting the four different appliances or any devices you want to control through our GatePi board.